The method of performing an appraisal deals with an investigation which leads to an opinion of value.

 As a rule, the most value returned from renovating a home comes in the kitchen.
 According to one national survey, kitchen remodels returned an average of 88% of the investment.
 In other words, a $10,000 kitchen remodeling project would add approximately $8,800 to the value of the home.
 Bathrooms were second, returning 85%.

-JML Appraisal Services is willing to reply to any questions you might have about appraisals or real estate in New Prague and Scott County.
+JML Appraisal Services is ready to elaborate on any questions you might have about appraisals or real estate in Scott County.